jugodfroy/Dementia_MEG_classification/README.md

 ## Dataset

 - You can download the dataset [here](https://app.box.com/s/x8bbn3267hr5kl70bv8vvemdc8s0x0og).
-Make sure you place `training and `test` folders in the root directory of the project.
+Make sure you place `training' and `test` folders in the root directory of the project.
   The dataset includes MEG data from two different sites, recorded with a 160-channel gradiometer system at a sampling rate of 1000Hz for Site A and 2000Hz for Site B. Each data set includes age and gender information, and for training data, the Mini-Mental State Exam (MMSE) score is provided.

 ## Feature Extraction